 Because our medial axis extraction algorithm is applied directly to objects bounded by arbitrary polygonal meshes, the resolution of meshes and the point distribution on meshes will affect the quality of extracted skeletons.
 For instance, when the two end points of a long edge on the propagating surface stop on the skeleton, all the points on the edge will be assumed to be skeletal points, although there may be still spaces between them and real skeletal points.
-Therefore, a mesh optimization process may be considered to extract more accurate results.
+Therefore, a mesh optimization process will be considered for the future work to extract more accurate results.